andrewaylett/mannafields.org/src/pages/about.md

 ---
+title: Thoroughly Preparing the Next Generation
-title: About
+label: About
 slug: about
 icon: school
 subheader: true
 index: 10
 ---

-# Thoroughly Preparing the Next Generation

 Mannafields Christian School provides a Christ-centred education for children from P1-S2 in the heart of Edinburgh.